Webix Gantt expects a common URL for loading and saving tasks and links:

 const tasks = $$("gantt").getService("local").tasks();

-To make sure that the data is already loaded, use the waitData method to wait for a data promise.
+To make sure that the data are already loaded, use the waitData method to wait for a data promise.

 Getting a particular task